LIV players turned backs on what made them - Woods

 It was a decision called "petty" by Norman.

-"Greg has done some things that I don't think is in the best interest of our game, and we're coming back to probably the most historic and traditional place in our sport.
-I believe it's the right thing," said Woods.
+However, Woods agreed with the R&A's stance, saying: "Greg has done some things that I don't think is in the best interest of our game, and we're coming back to probably the most historic and traditional place in our sport.
+I believe it's the right thing."

 The LIV circuit has created division within the game and attracted some of the world's best players, with £200m in prize money up for grabs across its eight announced events, two of which have already been played.